biopython/biopython/Doc/Tutorial/chapter_seq_objects.rst

    >>> seq.rfind("CC")
    29

-Use the “search“ method to search for multiple subsequences at the same time.
+Use the ``search`` method to search for multiple subsequences at the same time.
 This method returns an iterator:

 .. cont-doctest